 Career Readiness Training

-Who provides it?
+Who provides career readiness training?
 American Job Centers typically offer these trainings, and local workforce system training providers, such as community and technical colleges and trade schools, often embed career readiness training in their technical education program curricula, too.

-Why is it important?
-Many youth and adults may need career readiness training to help them find, keep, and advance in jobs.
+Why is career readiness training important?
+Many youth and adults need career readiness training to help them find, keep, and advance in jobs.
 In surveys, employers regularly report soft skills as the most important thing they look for in entry-level workers.
 Laid-off workers who have not recently searched for employment can benefit from the job search skills provided through career readiness training, too.